compgenom/compgenom.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-We study fundamental cellular processes using molecular techniques and high-throughput analyses.
+We study fundamental cellular processes using experimental and computational genomics methods.